 - Become an Aquarium member and get free admission for one year.
-This is a great deal if you live close to Long Beach.
+A great deal if you live close to Long Beach.

-- Host a Birthday Party at the Aquarium and you and you’re guests get admission to the Aquarium before and after the party.
+- Host a Birthday Party at the Aquarium, and you and your guests get admission to the Aquarium before and after the party.

 Plan on spending a half-day at the Aquarium of the Pacific.
 We suggest that you arrive early or late afternoon.
-You will be able to breeze through the exhibits up get up close to without fighting a crowd.
+You will be able to breeze through the exhibits up close to them without fighting a crowd.